Compare two cars

 Verdict

 Hyundai appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Korean car offers slightly better overall protection and takes the lead.
-From there things take a different direction, with Ford offering somewhat better performance, just enough to call it quicker.
+When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
 The Korean car offers somewhat better range.
-At the end, as much as I'd like to give you a winner here, it's simply a pure tie if you ask me.
+It's really tough to make a final decision here, but if I'd need to, I'd say Hyundai.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among thousands of similar, yet so different vehicles.